Mobarz388/QGIS-projects-portfolio/README.md

 Apply a decreasing function as gentler slopes are more suitable.
 Distance to Cities:

-Apply an increasing function, as greater distances from cities are more suitable.
+Apply a decreasing function, as shorter distances from cities are more suitable.
 Distance to Nature Protection Areas:

 Apply an increasing function, as greater distances from protected areas are more suitable.